rezafallahpour/Discrete-Choice-Models-python-/README.md

 # Discrete-Choice-Models-python-
-data cleaning and making MNL, Mixed Logit and nested logit models.
+data cleaning and making MNL, Mixed Logit and nested logit models by biogem package.